Sack Akpabio Now, Host Communities Urge PMB | Leadership Newspaper

 Sack Akpabio Now, Host Communities Urge PMB

-According to them, in a statement by director media and publicity, HOSCON, Okakuro Monday Whiskey, the minister recent confession and indictment of individuals is nothing but mere campaign of blackmail and divisionary tactics.
+In a statement by the director, Media and Publicity of HOSCON, Okakuro Monday Whiskey, he said the minister’s recent confession and indictment of individuals is nothing but mere campaign of blackmail and divisionary tactics.

-He said the communities believe that the appointment of a Minister to replace Chief Akpabio and inauguration of Dr Pius Odubu led NDDC board will put a stop to this daily confession while the office of Auditor General of the Federation and government Investigative agency will carryout all necessary audit/probe that will make any individuals or group of individuals who have contributed to the sorry state of the NDDC should be made to face the law.
+He said the communities believed that the appointment of a minister to replace Akpabio, and inauguration of Dr. Pius Odubu-led NDDC board will put a stop to this daily confession, while the office of Auditor General of the Federation (AGF) and government’s investigative agencies will carry out all necessary audit/probe that will make any individual or group of individuals who have contributed to the sorry state of the NDDC should face the wrath of the law.

-He said, “Chief Akpabio is not only an interested party but remain one of the foremost accused having served as Governor of Akwa Ibom for eight years and having personally recommended some of the top management staff of the NDDC.
+He said, “Chief Akpabio is not only an interested party but remains one of the foremost accused, having served as governor of Akwa Ibom for eight years and having personally recommended some of the top management staff of the NDDC”.

-“HOSCON has it on good authority and have names of contract awarded to Chief Godswill Akpabio and if these information is correct then Chief Akpabio remain an accused who cannot be a judge in his own case.
-HOSCON is of the strong view that delaying replacing Minister Akpabio with a more level headed and competent hand now will amount to denying the Niger Delta region development because of deliberate desire of one individual.
+“HOSCON has names of contract awarded to Chief Godswill Akpabio and if these informations are correct, then Chief Akpabio remains an accused who cannot be a judge in his own case.

+“HOSCON is of the strong view that delaying the replacement of Akpabio with a more level headed and competent hand will amount to denying the Niger Delta region development because of the deliberate desire of one individual”.

-“HOSCON cannot and will not be party to this very calculated drama of holding the oil/gas producing region hostage because some individual persons in government want things done wrongly just to suit their ego.
+“HOSCON cannot and will not be party to this very calculated drama of holding the oil/gas producing region hostage because some persons in government want things done wrongly just to suit their ego”.

 MOST READ